Aleksandar Kolev: 2014–15

 On 4 August 2014, Kolev signed a contract with the Bulgarian team Botev Plovdiv.
 He made his debut five days later, when he came in as an 86-minute substitute at the dramatic 3–3 draw against Litex Lovech.
 Kolev was included at the starting lineup of the match for the Bulgarian Supercup against Ludogorets Razgrad.
 Unfortunately, he received a red card at the end of the first half.

 Kolev scored his first goal for Botev on 23 September 2014, when he came on as a substitute and scored the third goal in a 4–0 away win against Lokomotiv Mezdra in the first round of the Bulgarian Cup.
 On 28 October Kolev scored again in the next round of the Bulgarian Cup tournament.
 He scored a late equaliser in the derby game against Lokomotiv Plovdiv.

 On 8 November, Kolev scored the winning goal in a 2–1 away win over Litex Lovech.

 Alex Kolev was seriously injured in the beginning of the away game with Slavia on 29 November.
 Soon after that it was confirmed that the injury will rule him out for six months.

 On 23 May 2015, after a long absence due to an injury, Kolev was included is the squad for the 1–2 away defeat from Beroe Stara Zagora but remained an unused substitute.
 A week later he came on as a substitute in the final minutes of the last game of the season, 0–2 defeat from Lokomotiv Sofia.

 2015–16

 On 25 July 2015, Kolev missed a penalty in the first half of a 6–0 away defeat at Montana.
 In the following game, the local derby with Lokomotiv Plovdiv, he scored a nice goal after an assist by Mariyan Ognyanov.

 On 9 August, Kolev scored the winning goal against Pirin Blagoevgrad.
 He was selected for the man of the match and his goal was chosen for the best goal of the round.
 Furthermore, Kolev won the award for the best player of the 4th round in A Grupa.

-Nikolay Kostov, the manager of Botev Plovdiv, decided that Aleksandar Kolev is no longer needed by the club.
-On 3 February 2016, after playing in 33 official games and scoring 5 goals, Kolev was released on a free transfer.
+Nikolay Kostov, the manager of Botev Plovdiv, decided that Kolev was no longer needed by the club.
+On 3 February 2016, after playing in 33 official games and scoring five goals, Kolev was released on a free transfer.